atlanhq/camelot/docs/user/quickstart.rst

         'page': 1
     }

 Woah!
-The accuracy is top-notch and whitespace is less, that means the table was parsed correctly (most probably).
+The accuracy is top-notch and whitespace is less, that means the table was extracted correctly (most probably).
 You can access the table as a pandas DataFrame by using the :class:`table <camelot.core.Table>` object's ``df`` property.

 ::